Placement test

 Test dates

 The placement tests are held at scheduled times over multiple days (Friday, Saturday, Sunday) each year.
-The Opportunity Class Placement Test is held in the morning session, while the Selective High School Placement Test is held in the afternoon.
+A student will only be required to sit the placement test on one of these days.
+The Opportunity Class Placement Test is held in the morning and the Selective High School Placement Test is in the afternoon.

-There will be multiple versions of the computer-based test to allow the tests to be conducted over multiple days and allow for a make-up test.
+There will be multiple versions of the computer-based test to allow the tests to be conducted on different days and to allow for a make-up test.
+There are measures in place to ensure there is no advantage from sitting the test on a particular day and performance can be compared across multiple test versions.

-Students attend one test day only and do not need to bring their own device to sit the placement tests.
+Computers will be provided.
+Students do not need to bring their own device on the day.

 Table: Test dates for placement in selective high schools and opportunity classes